henrietta-k/adapt-learning-wiki/Course-Localisation.md

 As of v2.0.11 Adapt provides grunt tasks for export and import of translatable content.

 1. In the *languagefiles* folder, create a subfolder named with the language code of the translation language.
 For example, if the language of your original course is English (*course/en*) and you are creating a version in German (target language), create a subfolder named "de" (*languagefiles/de*).
 2. Place the translated language files in the newly created subfolder.
-Files must use these names: *articles.xxx*, *blocks.xxx*, *components.xxx*, *contentObjects.xxx*, *course.xxx*.
 The extension must accurately reflect the file format.
-Acceptable options are *csv*, *json*, or *raw*.
+Acceptable options are *csv* or *json*.
 If any of these files is omitted, the original content of the existing masterLang will be copied in its place.
 3. Open a command line window (Mac's Terminal, Window's Git Bash or Command Prompt).
 4. Navigate to the root of your course to make it the current working directory.
 5. Import the translated language files.
 To import German language files into a project configured with English as its master language, run the following command: